zephyrproject-rtos/zephyr/doc/kernel/common/common_kernel_clocks.rst

 * A 32-bit *hardware clock*, which is used as the source of the ticks for the system clock.
-This clock is a counter measured in unspecified units (called *cycles*), and increments at a frequency determined by the soc.hardware.
+This clock is a counter measured in unspecified units (called *cycles*), and increments at a frequency determined by the hardware.

   The kernel allows this clock to be accessed directly by reading the timer.